jptalusan/pybind11_boilerplate/readme.md

 endif()
 ```

+Add boost similarly, see here for using boost in [cmake](https://cmake.org/cmake/help/latest/module/FindBoost.html).

 ## Build
 Because the Python script and embedding codes are [not in the same directory](https://github.com/pybind/pybind11/issues/1719), we need to make sure the `${PYTHONPATH}` is specified.
 ```bash